 I want to live with someone contemporary, open, liberal, aware, healthy, a good conversationalist, with wide interests and good company anywhere.
 Someone capable, affectionate, resourceful, kind, loves kids, and who wants to share.

 I don't want an exchange of money or favours, and don't need a cook or a cleaner.
 And no prejudices, pet hates, food fads, rigid schedules, smoking, obsessions, or emotional complications.
 I want a two-way life: respectful, co-operative, supportive, encouraging, trusting, and enthusiastic.
 Not just a relationship: a relationship is what we have until something better comes along.

-I've had a good education and I'm interested in all the arts, performance, sciences, eco, nature, travel, technology ... and have two guitars, two keyboards, and effects boxes.
+I've had a good education and I'm interested in all the arts, performance, sciences, eco, nature, travel, technology ... and have two guitars and two keyboards.

-There seems to be a lot of people on net-dating who just want phone play-time, a new facebook 'friend', have some personal agenda, and are on line 99 hours a day.
+There seems to be a lot of people on net-dating who just want phone play-time, a new facebook 'friend', or have some personal agenda, and are on line 99 hours a day.
 Internet dating is about consumers pretending to be normal people, so net-dating can easily become not-dating.
-But, when it feels that a door has closed, open it: that's how doors work.
+But hope is hard to resist.